 Deciding When to Wean Your Toddler

-The choice for when to wean your toddler is up to exactly one person.
+The choice for when and how to wean a toddler from breastfeeding is up to exactly one person.
 You.
 Moms feel a lot of pressure from friends, family, society, or social media.
 That is especially true when it comes to breastfeeding.
 Everyone seems to have an opinion on what you should do with your own breasts.

 If you wean too early people will say you couldn’t stick it out, but nurse longer than some people are comfortable with they’ll call you weird.
 Just know that no matter what you choose, there will be naysayers.
 But let the parent who is 100% perfect throw the first stone, and spoiler alert, there are no perfect parents.

 So when deciding whether it is time for you to wean is a personal choice that is no one’s to make except for the person doing the breastfeeding, and of course the child who is breastfeeding gets *some* say in this too.
 I say some because you can’t really force a child to breastfeed.
 If they don’t want to nurse, they simply won’t.
 Though you might be ready before your child is to stop, and thats ok!
 Even a little bit of breastmilk is helpful for babies, so if you’ve made it this far you are a rockstar.